cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-knowledge-for-research.md

-# Knowledge for System and Software Security Research

-In this post, I am maintainling a list of what we should know for system and software security research based on my experience.
+# Build the knowledge database

+I'd like to build the knowledge database which can be accessed by any system security scholars, which will save a lot of their time.

+However, this knowledge database cannot offer creativity.

+We must at least know something, something important.

+1. Program = Data structure + Algorithm
+2. All problems in computer science can be solved by another level of indirection...
+Except ... too many layers of indirection.

 ## Programming Language and Tooling

 + Be familiar with C and Python.
 Write self-explainable code.
-Don't use many advanced features of Python in one project, which otherwise introduces difficulty for code reviewers.
+Don't use rarely used advanced features of Python in one project

 + Learn basic C++ and basic bash.
-Enable linters, e.g., shellcheck, to remove stupid bugs and use ChatGPT for quick prototyping.
+Use ChatGPT for quick prototyping and enable linters, e.g., shellcheck, to remove stupid bugs.

 + Learn Java for object-oriented programming.
 I suggest that even developing in Python/C++, apply the best practice of OOP just like coding in Java, which is